OpenTofu is now part of the Linux Foundation 🎉

 Plan: 1 to add, 0 to change, 0 to destroy.

 Before running the apply command, make sure the ‘issues’ feature is enabled on the target repository.
-This feature is enabled by navigating to “Settings > General > Features”, and the ‘Issues’ checkbox is shown in the screenshot below.
+This feature is enabled by navigating to “Settings > General > Features.”
+The “Issues” checkbox is shown in the screenshot below:

 features issues box

-As shown below, the resource block for our example repository now has an additional attribute named “has_issues” with the value as true.
+The resource block for our example repository now has an additional attribute named “has_issues” set as true, as shown below:

 resource "github_repository" "example" {